uconneeb/gradevolution/index.md

 ## Privacy Statement ##

 For information on managing your privacy at the University of Connecticut, visit the University’s Privacy page.
 NOTE: This course has NOT been designed for use with mobile devices.

-{% comment %}
-## Learning objectives

-Our primary objective is to familiarize you with the mechanisms of evolutionary change (processes of evolution), major patterns of evolution, and the history of the diversity of life.

-More specifically, you will:
-* appreciate why an understanding of evolutionary processes is important (in particular to human health)
-* understand the process of adaptation and how it is achieved through natural selection
-* be able to define evolution and list several processes by which organisms evolve
-* apply your knowledge of evolutionary processes to data in order to formulate testable hypotheses
-* be able to summarize peer-reviewed primary research in evolutionary biology
-{% endcomment %}